priyavb12/sqlalchemy-challenge/README.md

  >>
  >>- Perform create, read, update, delete (CRUD) operations on data in a SQL database by using the SQLAlchemy object-relational mapper (ORM).

- Connect to a SQL database by using SQLAlchemy.
+ 1. Connect to a SQL database by using SQLAlchemy.

-Perform basic SQL queries by using conn.execute().
+2. Perform basic SQL queries by using conn.execute().

-Create Python classes and objects.
+3. Create Python classes and objects.

-Perform create, read, update, delete (CRUD) operations on data in a SQL database by using the SQLAlchemy object-relational mapper (ORM).
+4. Perform create, read, update, delete (CRUD).

 ### Analyze and Explore the Climate Data